ThingSet/thingset.github.io/docs/2b_text_mode.md

     object-name = ALPHA / DIGIT / "." / "_" / "-"   ; compatible to URIs (RFC 3986)

 The path to access a specific data object is a JSON pointer ([RFC 6901](https://tools.ietf.org/html/rfc6901)) without the forward slash at the beginning.
-The useable characters for node names are further restricted to allow un-escaped usage in URLs.
+The useable characters for object names are further restricted to allow un-escaped usage in URLs.

 ### Response

-The response starts with a colon ':' followed by the the status code and a plain text description of the status finished with a '.'.
+The response starts with a colon `:` followed by the the status code and a plain text description of the status finished with a `.`.
 The description is not strictly specified and can be according to the table in the [General Concept chapter](2a_general.md) or a more verbose message.
 However, it must contain only one dot at the end of the description, signifying the end of the description.

 The bytes after the dot contain the requested data.